lucaswoj/leucothea/_projects/kitchen.md

    - run some stretchy cord across the front of the shelves
    - put some magnets in the cubes & wood
    - tilt the shelves slightly backwards

+## Requirements

+ - Low enough that a window could someday be installed above
+ - (nice to have) Counter is flush with bed